File An EU-U.S. Privacy Shield or Swiss-U.S. Privacy Shield Claim with JAMS

 Please note that all complaint materials should be submitted in English.

-As with all EU-U.S. or Swiss-U.S. Privacy Shield and / or the Safe Harbor cases, the Claimant does not have to pay to bring an ADR case.
+As with all EU-U.S. or Swiss-U.S. Privacy Shield cases, the Claimant does not have to pay to bring an ADR case.
 All ADR costs will be paid by the Respondent organization.
-Standard JAMS rates apply to all EU-U.S. Privacy Shield and / or the Safe Harbor cases.
+Standard JAMS rates apply to all EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield cases.
 Rates vary by location and neutral agreed upon by the Claimant and the Respondent.
-(Please note this fee arrangement is unique to EU-U.S. Privacy Shield and Safe Harbor cases.)
+(Please note this fee arrangement is unique to Privacy Shield cases.)

 Submit a Claim